Worming horses: Why little is gained by de-worming your horse during hot summer weather?

 Embrace the current guidelines and the improved automated egg count technology and you`ll be well on your way to building a tailored worm control program that works for your horse or individuals in your herd.

-A simple improvement like properly timed treatment during the year can help slow the natural progression of life-threatening resistant worms, yet provide protection for your horses.
+A simple improvement like smarter timed de-wormer treatment/s can help slow the natural progression of harmful anthelmintic (de-wormer drug) resistant small strongyle worms.

 Did you know WormGuide automated egg counts also use a much larger sample of manure (10 times more), in comparison to the old McMaster microscope method.
 This additional difference lies at the heart of its superior performance over McMaster.